30+ Basic Homestead Skills You Need to Learn

 You can start working on this skill now whether you currently live on a farm, in an apartment, or somewhere in between.
 You can purchase a good First Aid Kit or make one yourself.

-26. Water Purification
+27. Water Purification

 Knowing how to purify water for drinking is an important skill to have no matter where you live.
-You can make your own filtration systems (you need to be sure that you really know what you are doing for safety’s sake) or you can use a tried & tested filtration system like Berkey Filters.
+You can make your own filtration systems (you need to be sure that you really know what you are doing for safety’s sake) or you can use a tried & tested filtration system like Boroux Filters.

-27. Make your own essential oils
+28. Make your own essential oils

-28. Carpentry & General Handywork
+29. Carpentry & General Handywork

-29. Vehicle Maintenance
+30. Vehicle Maintenance

 This one is really great whether you desire to become a homesteader or not.
-Knowing how to change your oil, change a tire, add air, check tire pressure, and other vehicle maintenance basic can save you a lot of time, money, and hassle.
+Knowing how to change your oil, change a tire, add air, check tire pressure, and other basic vehicle maintenance can save you a lot of time, money, and hassle.

-Youtube can become your best friend when it comes to this topic if you aren’t mechanically inclined.
+YouTube can become your best friend when it comes to this topic if you aren’t mechanically inclined.

-30. Harness Alternative Energy Sources
+31. Harness Alternative Energy Sources

 Putting in solar panels has become a very popular energy option for homes and businesses recently.
 It seems expensive on the front end, but it pays for itself over the first few years.

-31. Home Brewing
+32. Home Brewing

 If you enjoy the occasional beer or glass of wine, you can brew your own at home!
 My friend Scott at North Country Farmer has a great post about the equipment needed for home brewing.
+You can also learn to brew your own probiotic kombucha.

 >>More Homesteading Resources<<